strapi/documentation/docusaurus/docs/dev-docs/backend-customization.md

 * If a middleware returns nothing, the request will continue travelling through the various core elements of the backend (i.e., controllers, services, and the other layers that interact with the database).
 * If a middleware returns something, a response will be immediately sent, skipping the rest of the core elements.

+## Interactive diagram

+The following diagram represents how requests travel through the Strapi backend.
+You can click on any shape to jump to the relevant page in the documentation.

 ```mermaid
 graph TB
     request[Request] ---> globalMiddlewareA(("Global middleware<br/>before await next()"))